-Luminous flux (Lumen)
+Luminous flux (lumens)

 What you need to know for the right lighting